donohoe/content/posts/wordpress-humans-txt.md

 ### Write humans.txt

 This is the plain-text template I would suggest.
 Newest team member added to top of list.
 As folks move on, move them to the Alumni section.
 I have had a few people over the years apply to jobs noting they found listings through this.

+It contains information about the people who have contributed to the development of the website, including the web developers, designers, product managers, and other professionals who have played a role in creating the site.

 ```
 # TEAM